5 Best Beginner Spanish Apps & Courses 2026 (Tested by a Real Learner)

 This post contains affiliate links, which means I may earn a commission if you purchase through my links at no extra cost to you.
 See Full Affiliate Disclaimer.

-Starting to learn Spanish is exciting!
-I was there 4 years ago—pumped to finally move past Duolingo (which hadn't worked for me after 6 months of daily use years earlier).
-Now, I have Spanish-speaking friendships and understand most of what I hear and read.
+Starting to learn Spanish is exciting.
+I was there 4 years ago — pumped to finally move past Duolingo, which hadn't worked for me after 6 months of daily use.
+Now I have Spanish-speaking friendships and understand most of what I hear and read.

 The great thing about learning Spanish?
 There are tons of quality resources.
 The problem?
 Too many options = overwhelm.